 - Slow or difficult checkout procedure

 This last point is the basis for today’s blog post.
-The slow checkout page loading makes customers doubt if their order even went through.
+The slow checkout page in Magento 2 store loading makes customers doubt if their order even went through.

-5 tips on how to tune up Magento 2 Add to Cart
+5 tips on how to speed up Magento 2 Add to Cart

 Magento 2 Add to Cart can be slow due to the fact that with Magento 1 and 2, it’s impossible to use caching when the product is added to the cart, and in each particular case, you should expect a unique result.
 There are numerous factors that affect these results – from the number of products in stock to all kinds of general or personal discounts.
 All of these details make the process so complex and time-consuming.

 However, even uncached content can be loaded really fast.
-To identify the reasons for slow checkout and discover the right solution to fix the most common issues, you’ll need to perform a code audit.
+To identify the reasons for slow checkout at your Magento website and discover the right solution to fix the most common issues, you’ll need to perform a code audit.

 There are different reasons why something doesn’t work properly: template failures, unnecessary extension, server configuration issues, insufficient resource distribution, etc.